ggonnella/fastsubtrees/docs/paper.md

 The first step when using _fastsubtrees_ is constructing its tree representation and storing it to file.
-Any source can be used as input (e.g. tabular files, or database tables) by defining a generation function (example are provided).
+Any source can be used as input (e.g. tabular files, or database tables) by defining a generation function (examples are provided).
-A separate wrapper package _ntsubtree_, installable by ``pip``, is provided, which simplifies working with the NCBI taxonomy tree.
+A separate wrapper package _ntsubtree_, installable by ``pip install ntsubtree``, is provided (version 1.1; directory ``ntsubtree`` of the source code repository), which simplifies working with the NCBI taxonomy tree.
 Besides the NCBI taxonomy tree, other trees can be represented using _fastsubtrees_.
 For this, each node must be labeled by a unique non-negative integer ID.
 Furthermore, the IDs space